jekyll/minima/_posts/2022-02-02-inner-compass.md

 - Yesterday is history, tomorrow is a mystery, but today is a gift that is why it is called the present — Master Oogway

+- No matter how great the talent or efforts, some things just take time.
+You can't produce a baby in one month by getting nine women pregnant — Warren Buffett

 - God, grant me the serenity to accept the things I cannot change, courage to change the things I can, and wisdom to know the difference — Reinhold Niebuhr

 - Most people don’t start.
 Most people who start don’t continue.
 Most people who continue give up.
 Many winners are just the last ones standing — Sahil Livanga

+- You will not be right simply because a large number of people momentarily agree with you.
+You will be right, if your hypotheses are correct, your facts are correct, and your reasoning is correct — Warren Buffett

 - Would you rather be the world’s greatest lover, but have everyone think you’re the world’s worst lover?
 Or would you rather be the world’s worst lover but have everyone think you’re the world’s greatest lover? — Warren Buffett

 #### **Poems**